Kamran-B/hivolts/README.md

 c) Explanation of Current Errors

-As of now, we don't have any major errors that impact the game greatly, though we have one minor error that should be taken into consideration.
-Our error that we cannot fix is relating to the movement of mhos each time the player moves.
-When Mr. Kuszmaul played our game, he realized that our mhos were moving a bit irregularly everytime he made a move.
-We also noticed this as well and we quickly tried to fix this problem up.
-From the day we showed him our game until now, we were unable to solve this problem and tried multiple encounters to patch up this issue.
-As many times as we attempted to fix it, we were still unfortunately unable to complete the task.
+As of now, we don't have any major errors that impact the running of the game greatly, though we have one error that should be taken into consideration.
+Our error is that we cannot fix is relating to the movement of mhos each time the player moves.
+When Mr. Kuszmaul played our game, he noticed a bug in the way the mhos moved.
+We also noticed this as well and we tried to fix this problem up.
+From the day we showed him our game until now, we were unable to solve this problem and tried multiple encounters to solve this issue.
+As many times as we attempted to fix it, we were still unfortunately unable to fix the error.

 d) Overview of Code Explaining the Structure of It